 Not Fully Understanding the Market You Are In

-Understanding current market conditions is very important, irregardless of what market you are in.
-Many buyers enter the market and find a house they like and ask how much of a discount can they expect during negotiations.
+Understanding current market conditions is very important, regardless of what market you are in.
+Many buyers enter the market and find a house they like and ask how much of a discount they can expect during negotiations.

 My response will be to slap them across the face and ask them if they are mad!!

 Just kidding.
 But have you not been paying attention?
 We were tripping over 30 people in the house during our showing and I sent you market stats.
 Did you not review them?

 Sit down with your agent and review market statistics so you can get an understanding of what the current conditions are for your local real estate market.

 In the Massachusetts MLS there were about 9000 single family homes on the market in the past year.
 Even in the peak of the market in 2005 there were over 15,000 homes.
 Inventory is very, very low.

 Furthermore, in one of my local markets of Tewksbury MA homes are selling at 100% of the original list price as opposed to 2009 homes were selling for 92% of list price.

 The underlying fact is we are seeing a market we have never seen before.
 Buyers are forced to compete hard for houses.